infobloxopen/universal-ddi-ansible/docs/migration.md

 Our latest update to the Ansible modules introduces a significant enhancement: the addition of a **Return** section.
 Building on the existing documentation and examples, this new section details the types of data and values returned by module execution.
 ####
 In the current version of our Ansible modules, every example required explicit declaration of portal_key and host under the task parameters to establish connectivity and authentication details for operations.
-Here’s how parameters were defined and used in earlier versions:
+Here's how parameters were defined and used in earlier versions:

 ```
 vars: